banthedev/compsec/README.md

 ### Project - Milestones 1-3

-**Description:** Rhe aim of this project is to familiarize you with cryptographic tools by implementing a secure file transfer protocol, similar to the widely-used AirDrop feature in Apple devices.
+**Description:** The aim of this project is to familiarize you with cryptographic tools by implementing a secure file transfer protocol, similar to the widely-used AirDrop feature in Apple devices.
 Throughout this project, you will gain practical experience in various cryptographic and cybersecurity concepts, including symmetric and asymmetric cryptography, digital certificates, public key infrastructure, mutual authentication, non-